Skip to content

 Year: 1876

-The place is an old mill located on top of a Parisian hill; the painting depicts a social, everyday scene of a Sunday in Paris, where the working class would dress up and go out to dance, drink, and eat at Le Moulin.
+The place is an old mill located on the top of a Parisian hill, the painting shows a social, everyday scene of a Sunday in Paris, where the working class would dress up and go out to dance, drink, and eat at Le Moulin.
+Couples are seen dancing on the floor, while families chat seated at tables, with crystal glasses and drinks.
+The surrounding trees make the scene feel natural, therefore it conveys a mood of liberation and carefreeness.

-Author: Pierre-Auguste Renoir
+Author: Pierre Auguste Renoir

 Style: Impressionism

-Technique: Oil
+Medium Oil

 Support: Canvas